kkk-petrov/dots/README.md

 ## Disclaimer
 Use these dotfiles and the installation script at your own risk.
-Always review and understand the configurations before applying them to your system.
+Always review the configurations before applying them to your system.
 Make backups of existing configurations to avoid data loss.